bverano/postgresql-guide/README.md

 <small>Get the countries where you have more than 100 customers.</small>

 > SELECT country_of_birth, COUNT(\*) FROM customers GROUP BY country_of_birth HAVING COUNT(\*) \> 100 ORDER BY COUNT(\*) DESC;

+## MAX, MIX and AVG

+When you have a trable with some numerical column, you may want to ask for the maximun, minimum or even the average value of all of them.
+For this purposes we could use de **MAX, MIN or AVG** keywords.

+Command:

+> SELECT MAX(column_name) FROM table_name;
+> SELECT MIN(column_name) FROM table_name;
+> SELECT AVG(column_name) FROM table_name;

+## ROUND

+If you are using the **AVG** operator , you may want to limit the decimals of the result.
+This could be done with the **ROUND** operator.

+Command:

+> SELECT ROUND(AVG(column_name), num_of_decimals) FROM table_name;

+<small>If you don't specify a number of decimals, it would take it's default value: 0</small>

+## GROUP BY with MAX / MIN / AVG

+Imagine that you work for a Rent a Car Company and you have a table with all the cars you offer and their prices.
+This table has the make, model and price of the cars.
+Some day, you want to add a VIP line of cars with every make you have available.
+So you want to ask your database for the most expensive prices you have for every make.
+This could be easily done combining the **MAX** operator with a **GROUP BY** one.

+Solution:

+> SELECT make, MAX(price) FROM car GROUP BY make;

+On a general form, we could have something like this.

+Command:

+> SELECT column_name, OPERATOR(numerical_column_name) FROM table_name GROUP BY column_name;

+## SUM

+It helps you to sum all the numerical values of a column and send it to you as a response.

+Command:

+> SELECT SUM(column_name) FROM table_name;

+It works similar to **MAX, MIN and AVG** when you want to group data with **GROUP BY**.

+## ARITMETHIC OPERATORS

+Imagine that you work in a supermarket and you are on the black friday's season.
+So all your products should be at half price.
+If you want to ask your database for the new prices, maybe for creating new labels for the products or something like that, you should use the multiply operator:

+> SELECT column_name, ROUND(price \* 0.5) FROM products;

+You can use this operators:

+- \- (subtraction)
+- \+ (adition)
+- \* (multiplication)
+- / (division)
+- % (module)

+## ALIAS

+When we are using operators, the columns of their results on the response are not the best.
+So we can assign them a new one using the **AS** keyword.

+Command:

+> SELECT ROUND(column_name \* 0.5) AS new_value from table_name;

+<small>Psdt: It could be use with any response, not only for operators.</small>